Pennsylvania voters impose new limits on governor’s powers

 In any case, the effect is in dispute.

 Republicans claim the governor cannot order shutdowns without an emergency declaration in effect.
-Wolf disagrees, saying a governor’s authority during a public health emergency rests on separate public health law and is unaffected by the ballot questions.
+Wolf as disagreed, saying that authority during a public health emergency rests on separate public health law and is unaffected by the ballot questions.

 As a result, it may end up in court.